AlexPandaBear/fluids/README.md

 	<img src=temp_eq.gif />
 </p>

+Regarding the computation of the fluid motion, velocity and pressure variables are integrated with very different techniques.
+The temporal integration of the velocity is performed explicitly by differenciating all the differential operators of the momentum equation with an explicit Euler scheme.
+On the other hand, with this model one can only derive a Poisson equation for the pressure, so the pressure part of the problem is solved with a LU decomposition of the matricial system associated thanks to the Doolittle Algorithm.

 This project is coded as a C++ library interfaced with Python scripts, to benefit from the performance of the C++, the flexibility of Python and the graphical rendering of the Matplotlib library.
-The interface is done with the PyBind11 library.
+The interface is realized with the PyBind11 library.

 ## Requirements
 To compile the library :